Riccard0Fazzi/carbon-fibre-defect-segmentation-segformer/README.md

 ## Environment

-This project depends on proprietary data and acquisition systems (F-SCAN).
+This project depends on proprietary data and acquisition systems (F-SCAN) and **cannot be executed as-is**.

-The pipeline is reproducible, but full replication requires:
+The full pipeline includes:
-- access to industrial dataset
+- custom dataset generation
-- multi-channel sensor data
+- split creation based on defect grouping
+- specific filename conventions for sample identification

+These components are tightly coupled with the industrial dataset and are therefore not included.

+However, the core training pipeline and methodology are fully described and can be adapted to similar multi-channel segmentation tasks.

 ---